OUTLOOK 2021 Kyrgyzstan

 Source: IMF DataMapper.

-In foreign trade, Kyrgyzstan’s turnover shrank by 8.1% y/y to $4.676bn in the first 10 months of 2020, down from a 0.6% contraction registered in the same period last year.
+In foreign trade, Kyrgyzstan’s turnover shrank by 8.1% year on year to $4.676bn in the first 10 months of 2020, down from a 0.6% contraction registered in the same period last year.
 The contraction was mainly driven by a major plunge in imports driven by pandemic effects.
 Imports collapsed by 26.9% y/y to $3.012bn, while exports rose by 4.7% y/y to $1.664bn.
 There was a notable surge in exports of gold by 30.9% y/y.
 Trade with fellow Eurasian Economic Union (EEU) trade bloc countries contracted by 13.7% to $1.962bn.

 STATE DEBT AND TRANSITION BANKING

 China in early December offered to let Kyrgyzstan defer a scheduled debt repayment on $1.8bn it owes to the Export-Import Bank of China amid the ongoing coronavirus crisis.
-Loans were taken out for projects linked to China's Belt and Road Initiative, which, among a vast amount of projects in various continents, is seeking to construct transit hubs across Central Asian countries for Chinese goods heading to Europe and vice versa.
+Loans were taken out for projects linked to China's Belt and Road Initiative (BRI), which, among a vast amount of projects in various continents, is seeking to construct transit hubs across Central Asian countries for Chinese goods heading to Europe and vice versa.

 In all, Kyrgyzstan has state debts of $4.8bn owed to China.
 On November 16, Kyrgyz Foreign Minister Ruslan Kazakbayev held a phone conversation with his Chinese counterpart, Wang Yi, in which he “drew attention to the importance of providing assistance in alleviating the burden of external debt on the country's budget.”
 Kazakbayev also pledged that Kyrgyzstan would protect Chinese businesses in the wake of the threats they faced during the recent political unrest.